Swingin’ Sixties London Tour – Chelsea & The King’s Road

-Fashion ruled; scores of trendy boutiques lined the streets including the legendary I was Lord Kitchener’s Valet and Granny Takes a Trip, where threads were sold to the http://www.zonin.co.uk/cialis-canada-pharmacy pop and movie stars of the day.
-The Kinks great song ‘Dedicated Follower of Fashion’ was a brilliant satire on the fashion-conscious 60s style-follower who colonised this area. from her shop, Bazaar, on Kings Road, designer Mary Quant gave birth to that fundamental icon of the 60s the miniskirt.
-A short distance away Alice Pollock opened the boutique “Quorum” in 1964 with Ossie Clark.
-Even the Beatles opened a tailors shop!
+Fashion ruled the 60s!
+Scores of trendy boutiques lined the streets including the legendary I was Lord Kitchener’s Valet and Granny Takes a Trip, where threads were sold to the pop and movie stars of the day.
+The Kinks great song Dedicated Follower of Fashion was a brilliant satire on the fashion-conscious 60s style-followers shopping Carnaby Street and the Kings Road.
+Alice Pollock opened the boutique Quorum in 1964 with Ossie Clark.
+Even the Beatles opened a tailor shop!

 This the stamping ground of the notorious ‘bent copper’, Seargent Pilcher of the Chelsea Drug Squad (‘Semelina Pilchard’ as Lennon nicknamed him), who worked hard raiding apartments and ‘busting’ both celebrities and the unknown public alike!